A stationary set method for estimating oscillatory integrals: Statement of the main results

 Recall that Theorem \ref{main_tarry} states that \eqref{201219e1_11} holds with $f=1$ whenever $p>p_{2, k}$.
 That such an estimate implies \eqref{201219e1_11} for a general $f\in L^{\infty}$ for an even $p$ is standard, and is exactly how Mockenhaupt \cite{Mockenhaupt} proved \eqref{201219e1_11} for every $p>p_{d, 2}$ and every $d\ge 2$.
 In the case of Mockenhaupt, the exponent $p_{d, 2}=2(d+1)$ is always even, which allows him to obtain sharp estimates in $p$.
 In our case, our exponent $p_{2, k}$ may be odd, and by doing this reduction we may be off the sharp exponent of $p$ by 1.

-Because of its applications to areas like partial differential equations, analytic number theory and combinatorics, the Fourier restriction theory has received significant amount of attentions in the past few decades.
+Because of its applications to areas like partial differential equations, analytic number theory, and combinatorics, the Fourier restriction theory has received significant amount of attentions in the past few decades.
 A number of methods, including the bilinear method (see for instance Tao, Vargas and Vega \cite{MR1625056}, Wolff \cite{MR1836285} and Tao \cite{MR2033842}), the multilinear method (see for instance Bennett, Carbery and Tao \cite{MR2275834} and Guth \cite{MR2746348}), the broad-narrow analysis of Bourgain and Guth \cite{MR2860188} and the polynomial method (see for instance Guth \cite{MR3454378}), have been introduced to study the Fourier restriction phenomenon.
 Perhaps it is not exaggerating to say that each of the above mentioned papers generated an area of active research.
-Our method in the current paper seems to be disjoint from the above mentioned ones, and it would be very interesting to see how they can be connected. \begin{rem} The estimate \eqref{201219e1_11} with a sharp range of $p$ when $d=1$ was proven by Drury \cite{MR781781}; indeed, he proved a stronger result with $\|f\|_{\infty}$ replaced by $\|f\|_q$ for an optimal range of $q$ as well.
-As a consequence, Drury \cite{MR781781} recovered the result of Arkhipov, Chubarikov and Karatsuba \cite{MR552548} and gave an alternative proof for \eqref{eq:one_tarry}.
-It is worth mentioning that Drury's result can be partially recovered via the broad-narrow analysis of Bourgain and Guth \cite{MR2860188} and the multi-linear restriction estimates of Bennett, Carbery and Tao \cite{MR2275834}; to be more precise, via these more recent tools, one can prove \eqref{201219e1_11} for an optimal range of $p$, and therefore obtain another proof of \eqref{eq:one_tarry}.
-Moreover, as was shown in \cite{guo2020decoupling}, if one combines the broad-narrow analysis of Bourgain and Guth, with the multi-linear Fourier restriction estimates of Bennett, Bez, Flock and Lee \cite{MR3783217} and the decoupling inequalities for quadratic Parsell-Vinogradov surfaces in Guo and Zhang \cite{MR3994585}, then one can also recover the result of Mockenhaupt \cite{Mockenhaupt} (i.e. the case where $d\ge 2$ and $k=2$).
-We tried to use this approach to prove Corollary \ref{coro1_3} but did not succeed.
-More precisely speaking, when $d=2$ and $k\ge 3$, the problem occurs at least in the narrow part of the broad-narrow analysis of Bourgain and Guth. \end{rem}
+Our method in the current paper seems to be disjoint from the above mentioned ones, and it would be very interesting to see how they can be connected.